PanosK92/SpartanEngine/readme.md

 <img align="center" padding="2" src="https://raw.githubusercontent.com/PanosK92/SpartanEngine/master/data/textures/banner.bmp"/>

-<p> Spartan Engine is more than an engine; it's a vibrant hub for learning and connection, a community.
-While centered around a research-focused game engine for real-time solutions, our core mission is to foster a unique, collaborative environment.
-Join us for exclusive perks like contributor recognition, networking opportunities with tech professionals, and valuable learning resources, including our active Discord community and insightful YouTube tutorials.
-Spartan Engine isn't just about code; it's about building a community like no other.</p>
+<p> Spartan Engine is a research-focused game engine designed for real-time solutions, crafted with the understanding that it's not intended for game development.
+Initially created to enrich my portfolio, I've achieved what I wanted from it and now aim to give back to the community.
+This engine is a dynamic hub for learning, embodying a singular mission to foster collaboration and connection.
+It offers exclusive perks like contributor recognition, networking opportunities with tech professionals, and valuable learning resources, including an active Discord community and insightful YouTube tutorials.
+Beyond just coding, Spartan Engine is about building a uniquely supportive community.</p>

 - <img align="left" width="32" src="https://clipart.info/images/ccovers/1534043159circle-twitter-logo-png.png"/>For occasional updates regarding the project's development, you can follow me on <a href="https://twitter.com/panoskarabelas1?ref_src=twsrc%5Etfw">twitter</a>.